-Currently, we have had over 12,000 visitors from all over the US and the world visit our facility, while our offsite presentations have provided education for at least another 10,000.
-As of June 2017, the eagle aviary has successfully released 23 eagles back into the wild.
+Currently, we have had over 20,000 visitors from all over the United States and the world visit our facility, while our offsite presentations have provided education for at least another 10,000.
+As of April 2018, the eagle aviary has successfully released 26 eagles back into the wild.
 These had various eagle injuries that were caused by gun shots, broken bones, or soft tissue injuries.
 Our eagle aviary currently consists of 6 large cages built to accommodate the needs of eagles, an ICU room, quarantine cages, education cages, and feeder animal operations.

 To keep up with current events, add us on Facebook.